Here we go, 800-282-2882, if you want to be on the program.

 Republicans have to come out strongly against it.

-I mean, she was agreeing with Zimmerman that they've got to stop putting up with me and Trump And Coulter and Hannity and all the others.
+I mean, she was agreeing with Zimmerman that they've got to stop putting up with me and Trump and Coulter and Hannity and all the others.

 In other words, what the Republicans have to do, and even a Republican strategist agreed with this.

-Anna Navarro agreed what they're really suggesting is that every voice of opposition be silenced.
+What they're really suggesting is that every voice of opposition be silenced.

 That's what they're all talking about.